 The employee is qualified to assume the executive, managerial or specialized knowledge capacity position in the U.S.

 The foreign company must continue to conduct business while the transferee is in the U.S. (at least until permanent residency is secured).

-At Alonso, Perez & Santos we offer free consultations, if you are in need of an experienced and committed immigration lawyer and would like to arrange a free consultation, please contact Alonso, Perez & Santos today.
+At Alonso & Perez we offer free consultations, if you are in need of an experienced and committed immigration lawyer and would like to arrange a free consultation, please contact Alonso & Perez LLP today.